Floydlang/floyd/Notes/Floyd code.markdown

 	b = [int](1, 2, 3);

 ### Functions
 Function always have the same syntax, no matter if they are member functions of a struct, a constructor or a free function.

-!!!
-The arguments for a function is a struct.
+### The arguments for a function is a struct.
 Function internally only take one argument.

 Functions always return exactly one value.
 Use a tuple to return more values.
 A function without return value makes no sense since function cannot have side effects.

+How to add docs?
+Markdown.
+Tests, contracts etc.

 #### FUNCTION CONTRACTS
 Arguments and return values always specifies their contracts using an expression within [].
 You can use constants, function calls and all function arguments in the expressions.